UiS-Subsea/Bachelor_Bildebehandling/README.md

 # Bachelor
-Bachelor Subsea bildebehandling w/ Filip, Daniel
+Bachelor Subsea bildebehandling w/ Filip, Daniel and chiran

+The final classes are within the camerafeed folder in the main branch.
+All of the testing and developemnt was done in the designated branches.

 To use the virtual environment: